iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 ## YAML vs JSON

-YAML and JSON are both popular data serialization formats, but each brings its own flair to the table.
+YAML and JSON are both popular data serialization formats, but each brings its flair to the table.
 Here's a concise breakdown.

 ### YAML: Designed for Humans